A general approximator for strong-field ionization rates

 \section{Conclusions}

-Equations \eqref{eq:kernel_definition} and \eqref{eq:fin_expr} provide a general framework for retrieving multiphoton ionization rates from a set of ionization probabilities that can be measured in experiments or calculated \emph{ab initio}.
+For linearly polarized laser pulses, Eqs.~\eqref{eq:kernel_definition}, \eqref{eq:main_prop}, and \eqref{eq:fin_expr} provide a general framework (which we refer to as GASFIR) for retrieving multiphoton ionization rates from a set of ionization probabilities that can be measured in experiments or calculated \emph{ab initio}.
 For atomic hydrogen, this model accurately reproduces correct ionization probabilities in a broad range of laser parameters, accounting for interference effects such as channel closing.
 We have also obtained an analytical expression for the tunneling limit of our model for ionization rates, Eq.~\eqref{eq:QS_kernel}.
 This expression very accurately approximates the quasistatic ionization rates of hydrogen, helium, and neon, which provides further evidence that GASFIR can account for the effect of the Coulomb interaction between the ion and the photoelectron on photoionization dynamics.
 Although our demonstration of GASFIR is limited to atomic gases, the same approach is likely to work for molecules and other quantum systems.
 In particular, access to accurate photoinjection dynamics in semiconductors and dielectrics would significantly advance the field of lightwave (petahertz) electronics.

 \textbf{Acknowledgments} The authors acknowledge fruitful discussions with F.~Krausz.
 M.~A.\ acknowledges support from the Max Planck Society via the International Max Planck Research School of Advanced Photon Science (IMPRS-APS).